Florence Shotridge: Weaving: The Chilkat Blanket

 Florence Shotridge was a skilled weaver, beader, and basket maker who learned traditional Chilkat arts from her mother.
 In 1905, while living in Haines, Alaska, she met John G. Brady (governor of Alaska from 1897 to 1906) who was looking for Native Alaskans to represent the cultural traditions of the state at the 1905 Lewis and Clark Centennial Exposition in Portland, Oregon.
 Brady recruited Florence Shotridge to demonstrate Chilkat weaving, as she was the only one in her tribe who spoke English, and invited her husband Louis along, to describe Tlingit masks and dyes.

 It was at this exposition that the Shotridges met George Byron Gordon, director of the Penn Museum, who later hired Louis in Philadelphia in 1912.
 Louis Shotridge, who outlived Florence by twenty-two years, published over a dozen ethnographic articles and went on to become the subject of many academic studies.
 And yet, in the words of the anthropologist Elizabeth P. Seaton, "It was in fact Florence's skill at weaving which initiated the Shotridges' relationship with the world of anthropological trade."

 Florence Shotridge began weaving the blanket in Portland, and finished the piece in Los Angeles at the Indian Crafts Exhibition.
 She made the blanket itself with cedar bark and with wool that she spun from five wild mountain goats.
-The black dye came from the bark of the spruce tree, and the vibrant yellow color was extracted from a yellow moss found only in Alaska.
-The moss is hard to extract and therefore the dye that comes from it is rare and expensive.
+The black dye came from the bark of the hemlock, and the vibrant yellow color was extracted from wolf lichen.
+The moss does not grow in the Tlingit region, and therefore the dye that comes from it is rare and expensive.
 The pattern on the blanket mimicked her father's family emblem, or totem.
 Later, in an interview with the newspaper known as The North American, she reported that she spent eight months weaving the blanket, spending an average of six hours per day working on it.
 She also valued the blanket at $1,500.

 In 1911, Louis Shotridge asked the Penn Museum's director, George Byron Gordon, to buy the Chilkat blanket which had taken Florence many months to weave, first, at the Lewis and Clark Exposition and later, in Los Angeles (where she completed it).
 Gordon declined, but in 1914, the anthropologist Edward Sapir (who had been based in the Penn Museum until 1910) bought Florence's blanket instead.
 At the time, Sapir was head of the anthropology division in Ottawa's Victoria Memorial Museum.
 Known today as Canadian Museum of History, this institution in Ottawa preserves Florence Shotridge's blanket as "Chilkat Robe", Artifact VII-A-131.
 The same museum also preserves a description of the blanket, called "The Tina Blanket", that Florence wrote.
 In her account, she described its iconography, which included the grizzly bear crest of her father's house.

-The Penn Museum does hold an unfinished Chilkat blanket which Florence Shotridge started to weave.
+The Penn Museum holds an unfinished Chilkat blanket which Florence Shotridge started to weave.
 It is made of wool and cedar bark, and dates from 1912.